What Do Greenlanders Think Of Trump's Interest In Buying Greenland?

 "To talk about buying a whole nation and the people is, I think, extremely imperialistic and should not be something that we hear world leaders say in 2019," says Sara Olsvig, a former Greenlandic politician who now works in human rights.
 "It shows that we are still living in a world where indigenous peoples, or self-governing nations even within states, are seen as something that can be bought and sold."

 The relationship between Greenland and Denmark is long and complicated.
 While Greenland was once a colony, it hasn't been one for decades.
-The Prime Minister of Denmark, Meete Frederiksen, visited Nuuk last weekend and told reporters, "Greenland is not Danish.
+The prime minister of Denmark, Mette Frederiksen, visited Nuuk last weekend and told reporters, "Greenland is not Danish.
 Greenland is Greenlandic."

 So what is Greenland's political status?
 It is a bit complicated.
 Today, Greenland is still part of the Danish Kingdom — but it is not owned by Denmark, and it is not a Danish colony.
 Greenland has its own parliament and government — though some issues, like defense and security, are handled in Copenhagen.
-In recent decades, there's been a move by Greenlanders toward autonomy, and perhaps ultimately, full independence.
+In recent decades, there's been a move by Greenlanders toward autonomy and, perhaps ultimately, full independence.

 Currently the island's population is only 58,000 people though the country is enormous — three times the size of Texas.
 Most Greenlanders have indigenous roots.
 "The history of Inuit people in Greenland goes 4,500 years back," Olsvig explains.
 "Our people — the Inuit people — have been living in the Arctic, moving back and forth across the Arctic between Russia and Greenland, for many, many thousands of years."

-Note: A previous version of this story misspelled Prime Minister Mette Frederiksen's first name as Meete.